 JOURDAIN, John.
-15?? — 1619.
+15?? — 17.7.1619.
 British Traveller in India.
-Participated in the Indian voyage of 1608, remained in Surat when others went to the court.
-In 1610 visited Agra (6 months), then joined Middleton’s ship, visited Moluccas and returned to England.
-Three years later returned to the East, but was killed in a squirmish with the Dutch near Malacca.
+Son of John J., a merchant and mayor of Lyme Regis in Dorset.
+Participated in the English Indian voyage of 1608, remained in Surat when others went to the Mughal court (—> Hawkins).
+In 1610 visited Agra (6 months), then joined Middleton’s ship, visited Moluccas, worked as factor in Sumatra and Java and only returned to England in summer 1617.
+In February 1618 he again left for the East (Bantam), but was killed in a squirmish with the Dutch near Malacca.
 Mainly wrote of his own adventures without much information about the country.

 Publications: The Journal of John Jourdain, 1608-1617, describing his Experiences in Arabia, India, and the Malay Archipelago.
 Ed. by William Foster.
 82+394+40 p., 4 maps The Hakluyt Society, 2nd Series 16.
 L. 1905.

 Sources: *Foster’s long Instroduction (p. xiii-lxxii); J.K.L[aughton], D.N.B.
 30, 1892, 214 ; Oaten 1909, 158-161; Wikipedia.